pi22by7/sap_analytics_platform/README.md

 ## Future Improvements

-- **Tera-Scale Architecture ("Entity Partitioning"):** To achieve infinite scaling (e.g., 100M+ contracts), the generation engine should be refactored to use a **Vendor Partition Loop**.
-By keeping only global Materials (MARA) in memory and iterating through Vendors one-by-one (generating and flushing their specific Contracts and POs to disk immediately), we can bypass the memory ceiling imposed by the `VENDOR_CONTRACTS` table while maintaining perfect referential integrity.
+- **Entity-Partitioned Generation (Vendor Loop):** For data volumes that exceed comfortable in-memory limits, the generator can be refactored to an entity-partitioned design.
+Global reference data such as Materials (MARA) would be generated once and kept in memory, while Vendors are processed in partitions; for each vendor batch, the pipeline would generate that vendor's master data, contracts, and full PO/receipt history and then flush the results to disk.
+This reduces peak memory usage from the `VENDOR_CONTRACTS` table while preserving referential integrity and realistic global spend distributions.
+- **Scaling Vectorized Logic with Transaction Batching:** The current vectorized approach is optimized for the target challenge scale, but the same logic can be wrapped in a batch loop for high-volume transaction tables (EKKO/EKPO/EKBE).
+In contrast to the vendor-partitioned design above, this keeps all master data (including contracts) in memory as a broadcast-style lookup and only batches transaction rows to disk, which is suitable while the contracts table still fits comfortably in RAM.
-- **Distributed Analytics Layer:** As the dataset grows to terabytes, single-node Pandas processing becomes a bottleneck.
-Migrating the analytics backend to **Dask** or **Polars** (leveraging lazy evaluation and out-of-core processing) would allow the dashboard to query massive datasets interactively without requiring terabytes of RAM.
+- **Distributed Analytics Layer:** As datasets grow beyond what is practical on a single machine, migrating the analytics backend to **Dask** or **Polars** (with lazy and out-of-core execution) would allow the dashboard and quality checks to operate on much larger Parquet collections while keeping memory usage bounded.
-- **Orchestration:** While the current script runs linearly, a production environment would require an orchestrator like **Airflow** or **Prefect**.
-This would manage the dependency graph (Generator -> Quality Checks -> Analytics Cache) and allow for failure recovery at the task level rather than re-running the entire pipeline.
-Which is fine for smaller data (up to a few GBs), but as soon as we are conducting big data scale generation, orchestration becomes necessary.
+- **Orchestration:** For production use, an orchestrator such as **Airflow** or **Prefect** could manage the end-to-end pipeline (Generator → Quality Checks → Analytics Cache/Reports), handle retries, and coordinate partitioned generation.
+This becomes particularly valuable once generation and analytics are spread across multiple batches, partitions, or worker nodes.

 ## Author